abliveira/git/Git Commands.md

 ### git prune

-deletes all the files that are not reachable from the current branch
+Deletes all the files that are not reachable from the current branch

 ```bash
 git prune